-The contribution moves from highlighting how, in the context of Michel Serres' and posthumanism's proposal of rethinking the human and the world in a perspective of inter-implication and universal co-belonging, silence (of the human word) assumes the function of a catalyst for the recognition/re-aestheticization of the human body in its sensory-aesthetic-cognitive-relational-hybrid dimensionality, and, with and for it, of the world in its agency (including artistic).
-Within the framework of this perspective, the investigation thus proposes a reading of art as a relation/catalyzer of relations, that is, as a (re)activation of positive relations of the human with and for a world that reveals itself to be increasingly hyper-complex, that is, more-than-human, in the continuity/inseparability of nature and culture.
-Taking Serresian ideas on artistic practices as non(only) human forms of expression and posthumanist "isomorphic" positions on non-human agency as tools, the research then highlights the "more-than-human" scope of art and the fact that artistic practices are responsive actions.
-So much so that, the human being emerges as co-agent and, of course, co-owner.
+In the context of Michel Serres' and posthumanism's proposal of rethinking the human and the world in a perspective of universal co-belonging, silence (of the human word) assumes the function of a catalyst for the recognition of the human body in its aesthetic, cognitive, relational, and hybrid dimensionality, and of the world in its agency (including artistic).
+Within this framework, the contribution proposes a reading of art as a relation and catalyzer of relations, that is, as a (re)activation of positive relations of the human with a world that reveals itself to be increasingly hypercomplex.
+Taking Serresian ideas on artistic practices as not(only) human forms of expression and some posthumanist "isomorphic" positions on non-human agency as tools, the research then highlights the more-than-human scope of art.

-Keywords: silence, re-aestheticization, more-than-human (art), posthumanism, Michel Serres
+Keywords: silence, agency, more-than-human (art), posthumanism, Michel Serres